-Shannon Clairmont was raised on the Flathead Indian Reservation and is a member of the Confederated Salish and Kootenai Tribes.
-He is a Wildlife Biologist with the Tribal the Wildlife Management Program.
-In 1998, he started his career in wildlife management as a Wildlife Biologist Trainee, while enrolled in the Salish and Kootenai College Environmental Science Program.
-After transferring to the University of Montana in 2000, he earned his Bachelor of Science Degree in Wildlife Biology in 2002.
-Shannon received his professional certification from The Wildlife Society in 2015.
+Shannon Clairmont is an experienced Wildlife Biologist working for the CSKT Wildlife Management Program at the Tribal Bison Range.
+In 1998, he started his career in Wildlife Management as a Biologist Trainee while enrolled in the Salish and Kootenai College Environmental Science Program.
+While attending Salish Kootenai College, Shannon applied for and was awarded the David and Lucile Packard Scholarship.
+After transferring to the University of Montana in 2000, he earned his Bachelor of Science Degree in Wildlife Biology.

-His major duties have been multi-faceted.
-Shannon recorded habitat related baseline information on Kerr Mitigation/Wildlife rehabilitation property purchases.
-He facilitated local school and summer program educational talks, and community awareness sessions.
-Fabrication of work-related equipment and heavy equipment operation were also part of his daily routine.
-Additionally, he began actively assisting with aerial surveys and bear management.
+By 2003, his major duties were multifaceted.
+Shannon recorded habitat related base-line information on Kerr Mitigation/Wildlife rehabilitation property purchases.
+He facilitated local school and summer program educational talks, and community wildlife awareness sessions.
+Fabrication of work related equipment and heavy equipment operation were also part of his daily routine.
+Additionally, he began actively assisting with helicopter and fixed winged aerial surveys in 2000.

-Though the National Bison Range Annual Funding Agreement, Shannon transferred for the 2005-2006 seasons as the Tribal Field Biologist.
-At the time, Shannon was in charge of several biological field surveys, which included waterfowl, migratory bird, and vegetation.
-He also organized annual big game count surveys that enabled University of Montana biology students to volunteer time and gain field experience.
+Through the National Bison Range Annual Funding Agreement, Shannon transferred for the 2005-2006 seasons as the Tribal Field Biologist.
+At the time, Shannon was in charge of several biological field surveys, which included waterfowl, migratory bird, and vegetation as well as taking biological samples during the Annual Bison Round Up.
+He organized annual big game count surveys that enabled University of Montana biology students to volunteer time and gain field experience.